sw-yx/egghead-instructor-101-guide/04-Screencasting-Technical-Guide/02-Recording-and-Editing-Screencasts.md

 If you want any help or advice, speak up!
 You aren’t the first person to do this and the [egghead-instructors](https://eggheadio.slack.com/archives/egghead-instructors) chat on Slack is full of awesome humans that will help you succeed.

+## ⚡️ speed up/slow down video

+Sometimes you want to speed over some unimportant parts or slow down important parts.
+You can do this in a controlled percentage wide format in Screenflow ([instructions here](https://www.youtube.com/watch?v=Pu4b-ECFAYk)) or do it interactively by holding down `Option` while dragging the edges of a clip to do the same thing.
+Sped up clips will show a :rabbit2: and slowed clips will have a :turtle:.
+This is handy for stretching or shrinking a clip to be a specific size, **and** you can do it with multiple clips at once.

+## ⚡️ annotate video

+You can annotate your videos with arrows and boxes by using the Annotations tool in the top right in the inspector pane.

+They act like regular video clips so you can fade them in and out, apply animations, etc.